 Now that I finished, I'm in a bit of protracted culture-shock.
 I moved to Bellingham, WA shortly after my trip to live in a somewhat urban environment with the ocean and 2 mile high mountains readily accessible.
 I recently returned to New England to get trained as a yoga instructor while my possessions remain in storage out west.
 I'm almost done, and have come to appreciate the freedom and gravity of my current life circumstance.
 I can go anywhere and feel free to explore interests I've neglected, though I also yearn for a sense of roots to people and a location.
 I'm sorting out these two seemingly contradictory notions as you read this!

-I have no particular expectations from OkCupid, though I'm open to any that emerges, particularly meeting new people trying to make the most of their lives.
+I have no particular expectations from OkCupid, though I'm open to any that emerge, particularly meeting new people trying to make the most of their lives.
 I'm up for coffee or drinks, anything really.
 Please have something interesting or intelligent to say if you reach out.
 I like characters and people who live their own truth.

 spontaneous cooking and cocktail creation